rhesus1/Finance/MSTR~BTC Comparison/README (1).markdown

 - Rolling correlations vary, indicating other factors influence MSTR price movements.
 - MSTR volatility is lower than BTC during peaks but shows higher overall risk.
 - Volume data offers limited insight into spread fluctuations.

-## Licence
-This project is licensed under the MIT Licence.
-See the [LICENSE](LICENSE) file for details.